caroline-stadnicki/caroline-stadnicki.github.io/README.md

 # caroline-stadnicki.github.io

-This is a blog created during Foundations in Dev Academy to register the learnings and progress during this 5 weeks at the beginning of the course.
+This is a blog created during Foundations in Dev Academy to register the learnings and progress during the first 5 weeks of the course.